Tooth-Coloured Fillings in Ramsgate, NSW

 Tooth-Coloured Fillings vs Metal Amalgam Fillings

 White fillings are also known as composite fillings.
-Our dentist near Sandringham crafts fillings to match the colour of the tooth, and they will also blend in with the surrounding teeth.
+Our dentist in Sandringham crafts fillings to match the colour of the tooth, and they will also blend in with the surrounding teeth.
 Tooth-coloured fillings are placed on the tooth in layers, with each one hardened with a special blue light, before we place the next layer.
 They are barely visible to the naked eye, so most people will be unaware you have a filling.

 Even if you have a filling toward the front of your mouth, no one will be able to see it.
 This makes composite fillings suitable for repairing both front and back teeth.